Some weeks ago, I was chatting with a pregnant friend and she said she was craving fish roll and wanted to make some.

 1 teaspoon baking powder

-A pinch of salt (If you’re using salted butter, you may skip adding salt.
-I used salted butter, so I didn’t add salt).
+A pinch of salt (If you’re using salted butter, you may skip adding salt or just add a pinch)

 1 medium sized egg(for glazing the surface of the pie)

 Whole milk or water (If you use a high quality baking butter, you can use water to mix your dough but if you use a low quality one, you can use whole milk for the mixing.
 You’ll achieve a balance that way).